+The wording is clear!
+I think it is a bit tricky to use “happy” without describing how technology influences one’s happiness.

 Relationship Feedback

+I think an interesting part of learning to use technology in the classroom is how people persist through the difficulties and awkward lessons.

 Construct 2: Integrated Regulation

-Integrated Regulation – Non-intrinsically motivated behavior has been completely internalized, there is no internal resistance, and there is a willingness to do the behavior because it is
+Integrated Regulation – Non-intrinsically motivated behavior has been completely internalized, there is no internal resistance, and there is a willingness to do the behavior because it is important and valuable to the self, albeit not enjoyable.

 Feedback Questions: Wording